 Background and General Information

-The moment you connect your keyboard into your computer, it should work right away.
-Garageband will recognize exactly what tool you’re using the moment you connect it.
+The moment you connect your keyboard to your computer, it should work right away.
+Garageband will recognize exactly what tool you’re using when you connect it.

 It works the same way that the Musical Typing option does, but with a much bigger range, which makes writing music a lot easier, especially if you like to use the piano.